VH-EAE. Douglas C-47B-30-DK. c/n 16348-33096.

 As this aircraft had been canabalised over the years it was missing many vital parts that had to be sourced

-before the aircraft could be flown to Bankstown Airport, Sydney
+before the aircraft could be flown to Sydney (Bankstown)

-Restoration to airworthy standards was carried out by HARS at Bankstown Airport
+The restoration to airworthy standards was carried out by HARS at Sydney (Bankstown)

-Damaged during violent wind storm at Bankstown Airport - January 8, 2003
+It was damaged during a violent wind storm at Sydney (Bankstown) - January 08, 2003

-Damage was caused to rudder, tail and control systems when the rudder chock became dislodged
+Damage was caused to rudder, tail and the control systems when the rudder chock became dislodged

-Ferried Bankstown-Albion Park Regional Airport - February 20, 2003
+Ferried Sydney (Bankstown) - Albion Park Regional Airport - February 20, 2003

-Aircraft retains basic RAAF 'ARDU' livery with 'Historical Aircraft Restoration Society' titles
+The aircraft retains its basic RAAF 'ARDU' livery with 'Historical Aircraft Restoration Society' titles

 Registered to Historical Aircraft Restoration Society Inc - December 20, 2005